Olympus TG-6 vs Sony A9

 It is notable that the A9 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The TG-6 does not feature such a mic input.

-Both the TG-6 and the A9 are recent models that are part of the current product line-up.
-The TG-6 replaced the earlier Olympus TG-5, while the A9 does not have a direct predecessor.
+The TG-6 is a recent model that features in the current product line-up of Olympus.
+In contrast, the A9 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A9 was succeeded by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what conclusions can be drawn?
 Is the Olympus TG-6 better than the Sony A9 or vice versa?
 The listing below highlights the relative strengths of the two models.